NVIDIA/aistore/downloader/README.md

 ## Remove from List

-Any cancelled or finished download request can be removed from the [list of downloads](#list-of-downloads) by making a `DELETE` request with provided `id` (which is returned upon job creation).
+Any aborted or finished download request can be removed from the [list of downloads](#list-of-downloads) by making a `DELETE` request with provided `id` (which is returned upon job creation).

 ### Request Query Parameters